cs1302uga/cs1302-api-app/README.md

     ```
     "https://api.thedogapi.com/v1/breeds?apikey=" + API_KEY
     ```

+	If the API key needs to be set using an HTTP header, then refer to the example involving the GitHub API in the HTTP reading posted earlier this semester.

 -   You should read the "Working with RESTful JSON APIs" appendix section before you write any code.
 A link to the appendix can